Chizzy-codes/Bicycle-Renting-Demand-Forecast-Using-Machine-Learning/README.md

-## A Bicycle renting demand forecast using some machine learning model.
+## A Bicycle renting demand forecast using some machine learning models.